agusmakmun/Some-Examples-of-Simple-Python-Script/idiomatic/beautiful_idiomatic_python.md

 for i in xrange(6):
     print i**2
 ```
 `xrange` creates an iterator over the range producing the values one at a time.
-This approach is much more memory efficient than `range`. `xrange` was renamed to `range` in python 3.
+This approach is much more memory efficient than `range`. `xrange` was renamed `range` in python 3.

 ## Looping over a collection